-- Texas Common Application The application is at www.applytexas.org.
-We prefer that the applicant submit electronically.
-Fax applications will not be accepted. - Application Fee Domestic fee is \$45, International fee is \$75.
-Graduate application fee is \$50.
-Make checks and money orders payable to Texas A&M University at Galveston.
-The applicant's name and Social Security Number should be included on the face of the check or money order.
-TAMUG will accept payment by VISA, MasterCard, American Express or Discover.
-Do not send cash.
-If payment of the application fee creates an extreme financial hardship, please enclose verification of need for a fee waiver from the applicant's school counselor or another knowledgeable official.
-No waiver of the international application fee is available. - Essays Freshmen, Transfers and Postbaccalaureate students should submit Essay Topics A and B from the Texas Common Application.
-Readmits should submit Essay Topic A . - SAT or ACT Scores Required of all freshman applicants, including International applicants attending a U.S. based school.
-Students must take the new SAT with the writing component or the ACT with the writing component.
-Scores should be sent directly from the testing agency.
-The SAT code is 6835; the ACT code is 6592.
-Test scores must be from a test date within five years of the date of planned enrollment. - Official High School Transcripts: - Freshman applicants who have not graduated from high school at the time of application must submit an official transcript indicating course work, credits earned, grades and class rank at least through their junior year. - If the applicant's high school does not rank its students, a school profile from the high school must be provided as part of the application file. - Freshman and transfer applicants who have graduated from high school at the time of application are to submit an official high school transcript that includes class rank and date of graduation, or a certificate verifying completion of a GED program. - If admitted, you will be required to submit a final transcript with graduation data. - Readmit and postbaccalaureate applicants are not required to submit a high school transcript as part of the application file. - To be considered official, a transcript must bear an original signature of a school official or an original school seal. - Transcripts in a language other than English must be accompanied by an official English translation.
-Applicants who have attended high school both in the U.S. and out of the country should submit official transcripts from each school attended. - For students enrolled in the United States, official transcripts from other countries will be accepted provided the copies are verified by the U.S. institution. - Fax copies are not official. - Official College Transcripts: - An official transcript is required from every post-secondary institution attended even if the applicant did not earn credit, receive a course grade or the course is not transferable.
+- Required of all freshman applicants, including international freshman applicants. - Applicants must take the SAT with the writing component or the ACT with the writing component. - Scores should be sent directly from the testing agency. - The SAT code is 6835; the ACT code is 6592. - Test scores with the writing component must be from a test date within five years of the date of planned enrollment.

+Official High School Transcripts

+- Freshman applicants who have not graduated from high school at the time of application must submit an official transcript indicating course work, credits earned, grades and class rank at least through their junior year. - If the applicant's high school does not rank its students, a school profile from the high school must be provided as part of the application file. - Freshman and transfer applicants who have graduated from high school at the time of application are to submit an official high school transcript that includes class rank and date of graduation, or a certificate verifying completion of a GED program. - If admitted, you will be required to submit a final transcript with graduation data. - Readmit and postbaccalaureate applicants are not required to submit a high school transcript as part of the application file. - To be considered official, a transcript must bear an original signature of a school official or an original school seal. - Transcripts in a language other than English must be accompanied by an official English translation.
+Applicants who have attended high school both in the U.S. and out of the country should submit official transcripts from each school attended. - For students enrolled in the United States, copies of official transcripts from other countries will be accepted provided the copies are on file and verified by the U.S. institution. - Fax copies are not official.

+Official College Transcripts:

+- An official transcript is required from every post-secondary institution attended even if the applicant did not earn credit, receive a course grade or the course is not transferable.
 Course work from one college posted on the transcript of another college will not satisfy this requirement. - Official transcripts on paper are to be sent by the sending institution in a sealed envelope.
-The transcript will not be considered official if the student has had access to the actual transcript.

-Transcripts in a language other than English must be accompanied by an official English translation.

-Fax copies are not official.
+The transcript will not be considered official if the student has had access to the actual transcript. - Transcripts in a language other than English must be accompanied by an official English translation. - Fax copies are not official. - Copies of official foreign transcripts on file at a previously attended U.S. institution are accepted, provided that the copies are verified by the U.S. institution as those accepted for admission.